 When I started PTU I was dating Lilian, a Cathay Pacific stewardess who later went on to be my wife.
-Though I officially lived in single Inspector’s accommodation I mentioned above, I actually spent more time at her nice apartment in Junk Bay, near Sai Kung and so I commuted each day from Junk Bay along the Tolo Highway up to Fanling on my Suzuki GS 750 motorcycle.
-This classic blue Suzuki was replaced with a terrible Yamaha XS 750 I bought from Ben (my PTS squad mate) that never worked and I spent more time pushing it than riding it.
+Though I officially lived in single Inspector’s accommodation, as I mentioned above, I actually spent more time at her nice apartment in Junk Bay, near Sai Kung and so I commuted each day along the Tolo Highway up to Fanling on my Suzuki GS 750 motorcycle.
+This classic blue Suzuki was replaced with a triple cylinder Yamaha XS750 that I bought from Ben (my PTS squad mate).
+It was a bastard of a bike that never worked and I spent more time pushing it than riding it.

 My usual routine was that I rode early to Fanling each day, did a run (either the PTU A, B, or C course), had breakfast in the Officers’ Mess, and then we started whatever we were doing that day which in the early stage of training was planning operational orders, fitness training, self defence, weapon training (where I finally mastered the marksmanship principles of our standard .38 Smith & Wesson revolver), company exercises, more running, and because I thought (stupidly) I might have another go at SDU selection, even more running and weight training after hours.

 I became a bit obsessed with fitness and health, and all my spare time was spent training, trail running, riding motorcycles and my new hobby, paragliding which was in its infancy and which I did with Gus who owned the first paraglider in Hong Kong.